IMTtugraz/PySeus/docs/source/usage/navigation.rst

 ##########

-Depending on whether you are viewing 2D, 3D or higher dimensional data, different options to navigate and visualize that data are available.
+Depending on whether you are viewing 2D, 3D or higher dimensional data, different options to navigate that data are available.

 Exploring a Dataset
 ===================